dalbay/Express_Tutorial/README.md

 // Create a Middleware (manipulate the request function) app.use((request, response, next) => {
-  // define a property on the request object request.requestTime = new Date().toISOString();
+  // define a property on the request object, sending back the date/time request.requestTime = new Date().toISOString();
   next();
  });